protegeproject/webprotege-gh-ontology-clone-service/README.md

 ### Request and Response

 #### Import Request

+**Channel:** `webprotege.github.CreateProjectHistoryFromGitHubRepo`

-To start importing a GitHub repository, send a `CreateProjectHistoryFromGitHubRepositoryRequest`:
+Send a `CreateProjectHistoryFromGitHubRepositoryRequest` message to start importing a GitHub repository:

 ```json
 {